 Once my pizza stone was hot and the dough was rolled out, I lightly brushed it with olive oil and pierced the dough with a fork so it wouldn’t puff up too much in the oven.
 The dough got golden and crispy in about ten minutes, but I recommend you keep an eye it since it cooks so fast.

 After I removed the cooked flatbread, I spread the ricotta evenly on top and then added a bunch of fresh, baby arugula.
-After I cut the flatbread into slices, I sprinkled the pomegranate salsa over each slice.
-I like this layering approach because it ensures that each slice has the full flavor combination of ricotta, arugula and the oh-so-tasty pomegranate salsa.
+After I cut the flatbread into pieces, I sprinkled the pomegranate salsa over each slice making sure the ricotta was mixed in a bit so the salsa would stay intact on each piece.

 Read More About: My Fig Jam Recipe